joel-grant/github-actions/README.md

-# My GitHub Actions Modules for Rails Deployments and Infrastructure
+# My GitHub Actions Modules for Rails Projects

 This is my personal collection of reusable GitHub Actions workflows that I use to automate Rails application deployments.